aurelia/aurelia/docs/user-docs/router-lite/router-configuration.md

 );
 ```

 Check out the following live example.
-You might need to open the demo in a nex tab to observe the title changes.
+You might need to open the demo in a new tab to observe the title changes.

 {% embed url="https://stackblitz.com/edit/router-lite-buildtitle?ctl=1&embed=1&file=src/main.ts" %}